HalftimeHarry/lifehub/SCHEMA.md

 ---

-### 2. appointments
+### 3. appointments

 Medical appointments, meetings, and personal events.
+Can be for users or people they care for.

 **Fields:**